- September 9, 2018

-The basic skill of listening is being thrown out the window.
+The basic skill of listening is being thrown out of the window.
 In the military, we wanted to listen to each other because we actually cared about another.
-We could still listen, disagree and remain close without sacrificing our relationship.
+We could still listen, disagree, and remain close without sacrificing our relationship.

 When Kaepernick started to silently protest, his message didn’t resonate with a lot of people because police brutality doesn’t happen in their neighborhoods.
 Even for myself, I grew up in a predominantly white neighborhood and we didn’t have any of those issues.
 But because we currently live in a 24/7 news world with cameras to publish content anytime, the transparency has never been to this level of accountability.